EFTEC/CacheOne/README.md

 ```

 # Version

+- 2.3
+    * Added method setSerializer() and getSerializer().
+By default CacheOne uses PHP for serialization.
+    With this feature, it is possible to serialize using json or none
 - 2.2.2 2020-03-13
     * Now the duration of the catalog is always lasting than the duration of the key
     * Tested the duration and expiration of the cache.